ucoline/wope/README.md

-# Wope - starter theme for wordpress
+# Wope - Starter theme for wordpress
 📦 A modern wordpress starter theme

 🧪 Ready to use models and libs